fullnelson14/Portfolio/ideas.md

 - get a better design... the block-linear one sucks

 - Landing page working quote "Stuff that moves.
 Stuff that works.
 Stuff that looks good." "these are a few of my favorite things" maybe substitute 'stuff' with 'things'.
 - gears logo or animation.
+Make the gears run slowly while not hovered over them and run a little faster when you are hovering.